 What is a Sourdough Starter?

-Homemade sourdough starters are also known as wild-caught starters because they harness the fermenting power of natural yeasts and bacteria present in the air of your own home.
+Homemade sourdough starters are also known as wild-caught starters because they harness the fermenting power of natural yeasts and bacteria present in the air of your own home and in the flour you use.
 This might seem like an intimidating science experiment at first, but it’s really a straightforward process.

 A sourdough starter is just a thick liquid mixture of flour and water that’s been fermented with natural yeasts and bacteria.
 When a little is mixed into bread dough, the starter slowly ferments the whole dough, producing delightfully fluffy loaves that are downright irresistible and superior to other breads.